Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Weighted Trace Formula

-where the implied constant and $V$ depend only on $r$ and $D$. \end{lemma} \begin{proof} For all $f$, we have that $w_{\chi,r}(f)=w_{\chi,r}'(f)a_f(r)$.
-We use this relation between weights and the relation (\ref{eq:Fourier-Hecke}) between Fourier coefficients and Hecke eigenvalues to pass between the sum of interest (\ref{eq:sum-1}) and the sum already analyzed (\ref{eq:KR-trace-1.1}):
+where the implied constant depends only on $r$ and $D$. \end{lemma} \begin{proof} For all $f$, we have that $w_{\chi,r}(f)=w_{\chi,r}'(f)a_f(r)$.
+We use this relation between weights and the relation \eqref{eq:Fourier-Hecke} between Fourier coefficients and Hecke eigenvalues to pass between the sum of interest \eqref{eq:sum-1} and the sum already analyzed \eqref{eq:KR-trace-1.1}:

 Appealing to the multiplicative properties (\ref{eq:mult-prop}) of Hecke eigenvalues,

 Changing the order of these finite summations,